home-assistant/home-assistant.io/source/_integrations/input_datetime.markdown

 `time` | `%H:%M:%S` | This can be used to dynamically set the time.
 `datetime` | `%Y-%m-%d %H:%M:%S` | This can be used to dynamically set both the date & time.
 `timestamp` | N/A | This can be used to dynamically set both the date & time using a UNIX timestamp.
 `compare` | N/A | Compare new target datetime with existing datetime, and use their min/max.
-Sets new time without comparision if unset.
+Sets new time without comparison if unset.

 To set both the date and time in the same call, use `date` and `time` together, or use `datetime` or `timestamp` by itself.
 Using `datetime` or `timestamp` has the advantage that both can be set using one template.